Russian, Chinese Media Target Europeans With COVID-19 Fake News: Study

 Chinese state-backed media outlet Xinhua was also successful at gaining an audience, with 374 median engagements per article in French and 144 median engagements per article in Spanish.

-Katarina Rebello, an OII research assistant who worked on this study, said in statement that these state-backed media outlets target disinformation toward social media users looking to gain clarity about COVID-19.
+Katarina Rebello, an OII research assistant who worked on this study, said in a statement that these state-backed media outlets target disinformation toward social media users looking to gain clarity about COVID-19.

 “Many of these state-backed outlets blend reputable, fact-based reporting about the coronavirus with misleading or false information, which can lead to greater uncertainty among public audiences trying to make sense of the COVID-19 pandemic.”